Practice

 Why now

 Building real software for organizing now costs a tenth of what it used to.
 That's a time-limited window to reclaim this infrastructure from the private sector and place it in the hands of the people using it.
+Civic tech followed the AI pattern, not the internet pattern: the foundational layer was built in private, on commercial logic, before public-interest institutions could shape it.
+We've spent years alongside the organizations who'd use Groundwork, and the diagnosis above isn't theoretical.
+We know what to build because we've witnessed what's broken.

 Five principles